Miziara: 20th century

 In the beginning of the 20th century, the difficult conditions of sharecroppers made Yousef Elias Khoury instigate the people to revolt.
 The disagreement started between the Meziarians and the Sheiks of Issa El Khoury.
 A court case was filed but the judgment was in favor of the Sheiks.
 This was written in El Bachir newspaper on the first of July 1913.

 The families objected to the judgment supported by Fr.
 Youssef Younis (the grandfather of the Meziarian writer and poet Youssef Younis known as Younis Al Ibn).
 It was the first responsibility that Father Youssef Younis carried on his shoulders, the freedom of Meziara.
 He used to wear an old shoe, light his cigarette and walk on foot to Batroun, the administrative center of the Bsharri region during the Mutassarrifiat Regime (1862–1918).
 After that, he went to Syria, met the ruler and told him the whole story.
 He got what he requested.
 All the land was registered in the name of the sharecroppers, the new farm owners.
 (From Yousef Younis book, His Life & Traces to Mikhail Massoud.)

 The farmers could not pay their taxes in exchange for ownership of the land.
-But the Sheikhs paid their taxes and registered the land in the owners’ names.
+But the Sheikhs paid their taxes and registered the land in the owners' names.
 And the Sheikhs were satisfied with a legal deed signed from the new owners.

 But a major transformation has been happening since the end of the 19th century.
 In fact, at that time, the Meziarians started to emigrate to Brazil.
 Seventy people traveled in an effort to pay for the legal deeds, which they signed.

-Yousef Elias Khoury, Hanna’s father, stayed in Miziara with his sons, occupied with the management of his money and estates.
+Yousef Elias Khoury, Hanna's father, stayed in Miziara with his sons, occupied with the management of his money and estates.
 He took loans from the wealthy Tripolitans, to loan the Aghas of Danniyeh.
 Then came a time when the Aghas were unable to pay their debts in cash, so they paid it with land and estates.
 It is at the origin of the Bchenneta plantation.
 Assad Beik Karam, from Ehden, bought it.
 The Meziarians bought it from him, to use as a summer residence.

 Yousef Elias Khoury ordered every inhabitant of Miziara to fill a bag of acorns from the Oak trees of Bchenneta and plant it around Miziara.
 He specified every Sunday of every season, the feast of planting acorns around Miziara.
-From those feasts, Miziara was surrounded with an Oak Forest.

-The Meziarian emigrants were very successful also and started soon to pick up the fruit of their labor.
-But their thoughts and hearts were always in Miziara, which was a plantation and they were workable partners in it.
-One of their worries was to turn Miziara into the most beautiful village in Lebanon.